spallav23/BAAS/Auth/QUICK_START.md

 - MongoDB on port 27017
 - Redis on port 6379
 - Zookeeper and Kafka on port 9092

+All services (Auth, Database, Storage) share these infrastructure instances.

 ### 4. Start the Auth Service